Hassan5hehzad/Hassan5hehzad/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on github automation.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on python scripts
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about web development, devops
-- 📫 How to reach me: ...
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/hassan-shehzad-17552b198/)
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...